jonathanrandall/four_motor_controller/README.md

+# NOTE

+This was originally done in kicad 9.0 and updated to kicad 10.0.
+Need to check the symbol for the NMOS transistor against the data sheet for the transistor in the bom file

 # four_motor_controller

 A 4-layer PCB motor controller for robotics applications.
 Drives 4 DC motors with encoder feedback using an ESP32-S3 microcontroller,